 Research and Development

-Seed health plays a critical role in our ability to supply our customers with seed free of seed-borne diseases.
 Built-in (genetic) control of diseases often offers the best protection against widespread diseases like downy mildew, a common disease in cucumber.

 Our aim is to be best in class and to deliver our customers the highest quality seed with the greatest potential for successful production.

-A Focus on Nutrition
+A Focus on the Consumer